 After driving the 60 kms with husband groaning at each bump and turn in the road, we arrived at the doctor’s house.
 He took my husband inside and left me sitting in the car.
 When Robert came out he said the doctor thought it was not serious and gave him a couple of pessaries.

-So we went home but in a very short time he was writhing in agony.
-So another call from the neighbor’s house and I was told to bring him into the surgery.
+So we went home but in a very short time, he was writhing in agony.
+So another call from the neighbour’s house and I was told to bring him into the surgery.
 More instructions needed.
 Well to cut this long story short, the doctor took one look and declared “This man should be in hospital”.

 I was offered a bed in the nurses home but had to return to Willow Bay as my spaniel had been left there.
 On the way home I found a telephone box (yes they were still available then) and called my son in Wellington who agreed to get the first plane in the morning to be with me.
 He also agreed to call his sister who was in London and tell her.